Amazing vegan soy stew with soy granules or chunks and lots of vegetables.

 - fine sea salt and pepper

-- 1-2 tablespoons fresh parsley or chives
+- 1-2 tablespoons parsley or chives, fresh or frozen

 Instructions

-- Drain the soy granules/chunks and reserve the soaking liquid.
+- Squeeze soy: Drain the soy granules/chunks and reserve the soaking liquid.
 Squeeze the soy well to remove as much liquid as possible.
 To do this I place the soy in the fine sieve and press it with a large spoon.

-- Add the eggplant, carrots and peppers and cook for 2 minutes more, stirring well a few times in between.
+- Add vegetables: Add the onions and continue cooking until the onions are translucent, about 3 more minutes.
+Add the eggplant, carrots, and peppers and cook for 2 minutes more, stirring well a few times in between.

 Andrew says